yorevs/homesetup/README.md

 - Setup most common used configurations automatically.
 - New <tab+shift> complete (using menu-complete) that will cycle though options.
-- Prompt with a monospaced font that supports [font-awesome](https://fontawesome.com/cheatsheet?from=io) icons.
+- Prompt with a monospaced font that supports [Font-Awesome](https://fontawesome.com/cheatsheet?from=io) icons.
 - Package manager helper to help installing application using recipes (**not only brew installs**).
 - Save your custom dotfiles on a [Firebase](https://console.firebase.google.com) and download it wherever you go.
 - New visual way to **select**, **choose** and **input** data for your scripts (pure bash code).
 - Dozens of functions to help you configure your terminal and deal with your daily tasks.
 - Highly customizable aliases, so, you dictate what mnemonics you want to use (use your own syntax).
 - All code is licensed under [The MIT License](LICENSE.md), so, you can modify and use freely.
-- Small learning curve and a complete [user's handbook](docs/handbook/USER_HANDBOOK.md).
+- Small learning curve and a complete [User's Handbook](docs/handbook/USER_HANDBOOK.md).
 - **NEW** HomeSetup now works on Linux as well.
+- **NEW** Try HomeSetup on a docker container before installing on your machine.

 ## Catalina moved from bash to zsh